 Finding new friends can be difficult when you first move to a new place.
 You can live somewhere for a while and still not fit in.
 You could be shy and find meeting new people difficult.
 So what do you do?

 Here are 10 ideas to help you make friends as a military spouse:

 - Your FRG-The FRG is either going to be really good or really bad but you don’t know until you try.
 So go once, see what things are like.
 Maybe the FRG needs you to help make it a better place.
-There can be something great about connecting with the wives of the men your husband is going to be working with.
+There can be something great about connecting with the spouses of those your own spouse is going to be working with.
 Other times, there just might be too much drama.
 That happens, especially during deployments.
 But make yourself try the FRG out.
 You never know what you might experience or who you might meet when you go.